The New York Ledger: In popular culture

 A special issue was printed TV-only especially for the CSI: New York episode "Civilized Lies", which was aired on January 11, 2013.
 The newspaper appeared in Law & Order episode "Happily Ever After", which aired in October 23, 1990, and Elementary episode "The Diabolical Kind", which was aired on January 2, 2014.
 The newspaper also appeared in the mystery/crime series Person of Interest, episode "Pretenders", which originally aired October 28, 2014.
-In The Mindy Project season 4 episode 23 aired June 14, 2016, the fictional character Dr. Jody Kimball-Kinney read in the opening sequence a faux issue of the New York Ledger with the headline "Congress Passes Law Regulating Air Emission".
+In The Mindy Project season 4 episode 23 aired June 14, 2016, the fictional character Dr. Jody Kimball-Kinney read in the opening sequence a faux issue of The New York Ledger with the headline "Congress Passes Law Regulating Air Emission".
 Its typography is that of The New York Times.
 The newspaper is a key in the plot of Castle episode 14 of season 2, "The Third Man", which aired on January 25, 2010.

-Printed modern issues of the paper showed up in Law & Order: SVUs 2nd and 16th season episodes "Baby Killer" and "Surrendering Noah."
-It’s typography is identical to that of the New York Post, also used in Law & Order: Criminal Intent, S3E19 "Fico Di Capo".
+Printed modern issues of the paper showed up in Law & Order: SVUs 2nd and 16th season episodes "Baby Killer" and "Surrendering Noah".
+Its typography is identical to that of the New York Post, also used in Law & Order: Criminal Intent, S3E19 "Fico Di Capo".

 The newspaper is briefly shown during an opening montage of alternative history in the Apple TV+ show For All Mankind in season two, episode 1.